-- NB: For files from modelers which export in file formats DWG, DXF, 3DS, FBX, OBJ, DWF or SKP, you must first save the files in .atl format. - NB: Limitations to the Use Reference File... command: - 2- if a part of the geometry has been saved as an object, the destroyed geometry will reappear. - 3- if the Artlantis layers containing the geometry of the scene are renamed, the geometry they contain will not be included. - NB: the CAD software ArchiCAD and Vectorworks allow you to directly update an .atl file already worked on in Artlantis.
+NB: Limitations to the Use Reference File... command: 1- if a material has been renamed or reassigned, it will not be included.

+- 2- if a part of the geometry has been saved as an object, the destroyed geometry will reappear. - 3- if the Artlantis layers containing the geometry of the scene are renamed, the geometry they contain will not be included. - NB: the CAD software ArchiCAD and Vectorworks allow you to directly update an .atl file already worked on in Artlantis.
 Please refer to the documentation for the relevant software.